When Your Teen Needs a Test, Procedure, or Surgery

 Here are suggestions on what to discuss with your teen and how:

-Give your teen the option of being part of the process and making decisions.
+Give your teen the choice of being part of the process and making decisions.
 Teens

 often are more cooperative when they have some control and are involved in the treatment